 Produce scattered on a white board.

-Butternut squash, has a tough exterior but once you peel back it’s layers, it is all soft, fluffy and full of love on the inside.
-It can be used as one of babies first foods, as a base for a soup, pureed with other vegetables into creamy yumminess or even as a pasta sauce.
-You make make is extra sweet, savory, spicy or caramelized.
+Butternut squash has a tough exterior, but once you peel back its layers, it is all soft, fluffy, and full of love on the inside.
+It can be used as one of your baby’s first foods, as a base for a soup, pureed with other vegetables into creamy yumminess, or even as a pasta sauce.
+You can make it extra sweet, savory, spicy, or caramelized.
 It really can be anything and everything you want it to be.
-It is full of folate, fiber, vitamin A, calcium, iron and potassium, all of which help baby grow and develop.

 So over the next two weeks, get ready for some serious loving on the butternut squash.
 I already have 4 recipes lined up for you, and there is no doubt that I could easily push this love affair on for the entire month:)